zzdjk6/sls-course-ts-offline/README.md

 - use TypeScript
 - work in both offline and cloud
 - demonstrate an organised project structure
-- experiment with Cognito authentication
+- experiment with Cognito authentication: inline vs. authorizer
 - experiment with input validation tools
 - experiment with SQS
 - experiment with single-table design